How to Build an Agile Software Development Team for Your Business

 Team Productivity and Efficiency Metrics

-These metrics allow you to determine how productive the developers of Agile team are.
+These metrics allow you to determine how productive the developers of an Agile team are.
 In particular, they consider the speed of development and delivery of value.
 Here are a few things you can explore:

 - Lead time.
 This metric measures the time passed from setting the requirement to its realization.